ptv-logistics/WebFormsMap/README.md

 ### 04 - Style the Data

 * We want to display different balloon icons, depending on the type property of the GeoJson data.
 For this purpose we add [new Leaflet icons](https://github.com/ptv-logistics/WebFormsMap/tree/master/WebFormsMap/Images/Markers) to our web project.
 * Our control has two properties: PopupStyle and MarkerStyle.
-PopupStyle contains the string builder for the marker tooltip, and MarkerStyle the js code to return the color. [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Default.aspx#L33-35)
+PopupStyle contains the string builder for the marker tooltip, and MarkerStyle the js code to return the color [here](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Default.aspx#L33-35).
 * In the control part, these properties are used to create dynamic pushpins with the Leaflet [pointToLayer function](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/MapControl.ascx#L24-34).

 After these steps we see [colored and clickable pushpins in a map](http://80.146.239.139/WebFormsMap/).